-On all 2006 Police Interceptors, the generator is controlled by the powertrain control module (PCM).
+On all 2008 Police Interceptors, the generator is controlled by the PCM.

 The Police Interceptor generator is different from that used on the standard Crown Victoria.
-The Police Interceptor has a 200 amp generator.
-This results in significantly greater current output, especially at idle where police vehicles need it most.
+The Police Interceptor has a 200-amp generator.
+This results in significantly greater current output, especially at idle, where police vehicles need it most.

-- Generator amp output. - Maximum output for the base Crown Victoria is 135 amps. - Maximum output for the Police Interceptor is 200 amps. - Generator drive ratio, determined by generator pulley size. - Base Crown Victoria 2.72:1 - Police Interceptor 2.95:1
+- · Generator amp output. - Maximum output for the base Crown Victoria is 135 amps - Maximum output for the Police Interceptor is 200 amps - Generator drive ratio, determined by generator pulley size. - Base Crown Victoria 2.72:1 - Police Interceptor 2.95:1 - Faster idle speed. - Base Crown Victoria 640 rpm in PARK, 544 rpm in DRIVE - Police Interceptor 800 rpm in PARK, 600 rpm in DRIVE